zimicjs/zimic/README.md

 Each method can also have a `response`, which defines the schema of the returned responses.
 The status codes are used as keys. `headers` and `body` are supported to provide type safety when applying mocks.

-> **Tip**: Similarly to [Declaring requests](#declaring-requests), you need to declare only the properties you want to
+> **Tip**: Similarly to [Declaring requests](#declaring-requests), you only need to declare the properties you want to
 > use in your mocks.
-For example, if you will reference only the header `content-type`, you can declare only it.
+For example, if you are referencing only the header `content-type`, you can declare only it.
 If you
-> won't use any headers or body, you can omit their properties.
+> are not using any headers or body, you can omit them.

 ```ts
 import { createHttpInterceptor } from 'zimic/interceptor';